Waco Child Custody Lawyer

 What does the court like to see in child custody cases?

 The court encourages parents to work together to create a custody and visitation plan before the judge has a conservatorship (custody) hearing.
-A parenting plan should detail which parent the child will live with during the week, on weekends, holidays, and school breaks.
-The noncustodial parent should have a significant amount of visitation with the child.
-If the parties reach an agreement, the judge will likely adopt the parents’ plan if it is in the child’s best interests.
-If the parents have one or two issues they disagree on, they may then ask the judge to help them resolve those issues.
-For example, a holiday schedule may state that one parent has visitation with the child on Thanksgiving in odd years and the other parent will have visitation on Thanksgiving in even years, but the parents may not agree on Christmas.
+A child custody dispute is seldom in the best interests of the child.
+It is far more beneficial for the parents to work together to develop arrangements that they, and the child, can support.
+A plan should specify which parent the child will live with during the week, on weekends, holidays, and school breaks.
+The parent without the child’s day-to-day possession (called the noncustodial parent) should have a significant amount of visitation with the child.
+If the parties reach an agreement, the judge will likely adopt the parents’ plan.
+If the parents have a couple of issues that they disagree on, they may ask the judge to resolve them.
+For example, a holiday schedule may state that one parent has visitation with the child on Thanksgiving in odd years.
+The other parent will have visitation on Thanksgiving in even years.
+Still, the parents may not agree on Christmas.
 If the court sees that the parents are cooperating, the judge is more likely to work with the parents to make sure the schedule works for everyone.

 Once a child custody and visitation order is in place, it generally cannot be modified unless both parents agree to modify it, or there is a significant change in circumstances of one party or the child.

 Our attorneys have the experience, results, and attention to service that will provide you with superb child custody representation.
 To discuss your case with an experienced Waco child custody lawyer, contact one of our child custody attorneys at 254-753-6437.

 What do our child custody clients say about Dunnam & Dunnam?